|

 ability to apply them (e.g., set theory, probability theory, linear

-algebra, formal language theory, hidden Markov models).
+algebra, formal language theory, hidden Markov models, neural

 - the ability to formulate research questions and hypotheses, test